kristy-fournier/PartyJukebox/readme.md

     - Alert time changes how long error/confirmation messages are shown for (Default 2s)
     - Party Mode adds new songs to the queue when the queue has only 1 song in it
     - Volume controls the VLC volume of the connected server
+        - *Because the volume can be controlled in the client, for best usage set your device volume as high as possible and turn it down using this slider*